So it's time to clean and lubricate the chain, huh?

 - Thick Sturdy Cardboard - If you have a large cardboard box available, great.
 If you have some waterproofing spray around too, even better.
 You'll see why later.

 - Box Cutter or Heavy-Duty Shears - I used this to cut the cardboard.

 - Motorcycle Chain Cleaning Brush - This little thingy is actually pretty good for cleaning motorcycle chains.
 And it lasts pretty long too (a few years used with care).

 - Chain Lube- I use DuPont Teflon Chain-Saver Dry Self-Cleaning Lubricant.
-It consistently is proven to be one of the best chain lubricants out there.
+It consistently proves itself to be one of the best chain lubricants out there.
 Plus, it's self-cleaning which avoids me having to buy another separate product.
-To boot, it does pretty well regarding preventing chain rust (take it from a south-Floridian).
+To boot, it does pretty well regarding preventing chain rust (take it from a South-Floridian).

 - Pet Training Pads - One of the biggest hassles of having to lubricate the chain frequently is clean up.
 I've found these to be a godsend regarding reusable ground cover.

 The first step would be to clean your bike.
 Yup.
 Don't kid yourself.
 Your bike needed a cleaning anyway, so why would you just clean the chain?
 Plus, regular automotive soap is all you should need to remove superficial road grime and grit from the chain.
 This is how I do routine washing.
 I've got another guide where I show how to do a full motorcycle detailing.

 Anyway, the interval at which the chain should be serviced more or less matches how frequently most people wash their bike.
 That's why I'd recommend doing both together.
 Furthermore, you should lubricate your chain anytime it gets soaking wet.
 Applying a decisive stream of water will do great to remove any dirt, grit or mud on the chain.